adsrmk/vitepress-latest/docs/en/guide/preload_fcgi.md

 # Preload FCGI cache

-We’ve taken a look behind the curtain and explored how FastCGI cache works under the hood.
-It’s efficient, and powerful—but it has one important limitation: the cache is only generated when a real visitor requests a page and remains in cache for only a hour.
+We have examined the internal workings of FastCGI caching and its operational behavior.
+While FastCGI cache is highly efficient and performant, it has a key limitation: cached content is generated only after an actual user requests a page, and cached entries typically expire after one hour.

-But what if you didn’t want to wait for that first visitor?
-What if every page of your website was already cached, instantly ready to load, every single time?

-You can warmup a cache by fetching your websites URL's with a anonymous agent every hour or so.
+This means that the first visitor to a page may not benefit from cached performance.

+To mitigate this, a cache warm-up process can be implemented.
+This process periodically requests website URLs using an anonymous user agent, ensuring cached content is generated in advance.
+This allows pages to be served from cache immediately, maintaining consistent performance for all visitors.

 ## How to
 1. Create a new file called preload.php under your public_html